2021-2022 Federal Direct Student Loan Program

 - Turn in all supplemental documents requested by the BCC Financial Aid Office (FAO) (Supplemental paperwork is available for you to pick up from the BCC FAO front counter (or download from our website) 7-10 business days after you have successfully filed your online FAFSA application.)
 Your BCC financial aid file must be completed before you can be considered eligible for a loan.
 Please check your PCCD e-mail or your passport account for updated information.

-- If/After you complete the online loan counseling workshop section, submit the 2020-2021 Supplemental Loan Request Form/Application, which you can get by visiting the financial aid office.
+- Submit the 2021-2022 Supplemental Loan Request Form/Application, which you can get by visiting the financial aid office.

 - If you attended another institution/college you may need to meet with a counselor to complete a “Transcript Evaluation Form” and/or a Student Educational Plan (SEP) and submit the Form(s) together with your Loan Request Package to the financial aid office.